Skip to main content

 No. A student may generate a day of attendance for apportionment by participating in Attendance Recovery (AR) over multiple days, accruing time in hourly increments (EC Section 46211(e)(1)).
 The teacher of each AR classroom must document these increments.
 Once this time meets the applicable minimum daily minutes, the local educational agency (LEA) may claim a day of ADA for the attendance month when the absence occurred.

 LEAs that choose to offer AR will report days of average daily attendance (ADA) generated by an AR program through the Principal Apportionment Data Collection Web Application (PADC Web) at the regular reporting periods (Period 1, Period 2 and Annual.)
-AR ADA will be reported separately from all other ADA in PADC Web.
+AR ADA will be included in the regular ADA total, and will also be reported separately from all other ADA on an informational line in PADC Web.

-5. If a student has only participated in half of the applicable minimum daily minute requirement under EC Section 46211(e), can the local educational agency claim a half-day of average daily attendance (ADA)?
+8. If a student has only participated in half of the applicable minimum daily minute requirement under EC Section 46211(e), can the local educational agency claim a half-day of attendance?

-6. How is the student cap on average daily attendance (ADA) applied when a student transfers between sites in a school district, or between local educational agencies (LEAs)?
+9. How is the student cap on average daily attendance (ADA) applied when a student transfers between sites in a school district?

-The student cap on ADA that an LEA can claim through Attendance Recovery (AR) applies to each student for the entire school year (EC Section 46211(d)(1)).
+The student cap on ADA that can be claimed through Attendance Recovery (AR) applies to each student for the entire school year (EC Section 46211(d)(1)).

 While it is correct that charter schools do not have to offer a minimum amount of daily instructional minutes in order for a day of regularly scheduled instruction to count for apportionment, the minimum daily minute requirements of EC sections 46112, 46113, 46117 and 46141 apply to all local educational agencies for the purpose of generating average daily attendance from AR (EC Section 46211(e)(2)(B)).